ory/docs/docs/hydra/advanced.md

 ### Using login_hint with Different Subject

-When a user already logged in with a subject(e.g. user-A), and she would like to login as another user using login_hint(e.g. login_hint=user-B), directly accepting the latter login request in your login provider will make hydra reply:
+When a user already logged in with a subject(for example user-A), and she would like to login as another user using login_hint(for example login_hint=user-B), directly accepting the latter login request in your login provider will make hydra reply:
-`Subject from payload does not match subject from previous authentication`
+`Subject from payload doesn't match subject from previous authentication`

 The suggested flow is: